erikw/dotfiles/README.md

 git checkout -b local
 ```

-and after making some changes to the branch, squash to one commit
+and after making some changes to the branch, squash to one commit:
 ```shell
 git commit -m "SQUASHED passwords"
 ```